gklyne/things/Notes/RPi-RepRap-setup.md

    See also: http://reprap.org/wiki/Printrun

-   It should not be possible to run `pronterface` in the windowing system, or `pronsole` from any terminal session (including ssh) to control a connected RepRap.
+   It should now be possible to run `pronterface` in the windowing system, or `pronsole` from any terminal session (including ssh) to control a connected RepRap.

 7. Download and unpack latest copy of Skeinforge from  http://fabmetheus.crsndoo.com/